TheDancingClown/shoppinglist/README.md

 # Shopping List

-A simple project to learn to implement Redux Toolkit within React Native.
+A simple project to learn Redux Toolkit within React Native and Expo.
 In order to save food wastage, the app will allow a user to enter an ingredient and the list of recipes will dynamically change as the search is narrowed.
 Meals can be added to a shopping list and a second screen will list all combined ingredients common to the added meals.

 ![recipesScreenshot](./src/assets/images/recipesScreenshot.png)